codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 %}

-The Promotion Flow has its first environment.
+The Promotion Flow has `dev` as its first environment.

 {% include
 image.html